jpuopolo67/proctor/README.md

 ## What Can I Do with Proctor?
 Proctor enables you to perform the following actions:
-* Display basic and verbose configuration information about the application
+* Display application configuration information
 * Verify access to a GitLab server
 * List projects owned by a given user
-* Clone Java projects from a GitLab server to your local machine
+* Clone projects from a GitLab server to your local machine
-* Grade Java projects that you've cloned
+* Grade projects that you've cloned
 * Manage groups on a GitLab server

-Before we dive into how to do these things, let's set up your environment and get a copy of the application up and running.
+Before we dive into _how_ to do these things, let's set up your environment and get a copy of the application up and running.

-## Setting up Your Enviroment
+## Setting Up Your Enviroment
 Before you can run Proctor, you need a working environment.
 Specifically, you need the following SDKs and associated run-times installed on your computer:

 * Java 8 or higher.
 All references to Java hereafter assume 8 or higher.
 * JUnit 4.x.
 The application was tested with JUnit 4.12.
-* Git (most recent)
 * Python 3.6 or higher.
 All references to Python hereafter assume 3.6 or higher.
+* Git (most recent)

 ### No Eclipse Necessary
 Proctor does not rely on any particular Java IDE or tooling.
-As long as the required SDKs, e.g., Java 8, Python 3, etc. are set up correctly, you do not need Eclipse or any additional Java tools.
+So long as the required SDKs, e.g., Java 8, Python 3, etc. are installed and set up normally on your local machine, you do not need Eclipse or any additional tooling.

-### Local Install or Docker Image (Recommended):
+### Local Install or Docker Image (Recommended)
+You have two choices of how to set up the Proctor environment:

 * You can set up the required tech stack yourself on a local machine or in the cloud
 * You can download and use a preconfigured Docker image